Genome assembly information

 Exercise

-What does the term ‘representative genome’ refer to?
+What does the term ‘reference genome’ refer to?

 Solution